Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

-Note that a fundamental normal surface must be in any (minimal) set that spans $C$ with $\ZZ^+$ coefficients: a \emph{minimal Hilbert basis}.
-Linear integer programming techniques, as used by Haken~\cite{HakenNormalSurfaces} and Hass-Lagarias-Pippenger~\cite[\S 6]{HassLagariasPippenger}, tell us that there is a universal constant $c$ such that any fundamental normal surface with respect to a triangulation with $t$ tetrahedra has size at most $c^t$, where we recall the definition of \emph{size} from Definition~\ref{defn:size}.
+A fundamental normal surface must be in any (minimal) set that spans $C$ with $\ZZ^+$ coefficients; that is to say, in any \emph{minimal Hilbert basis}.
+Linear integer programming techniques, as used by Haken~\cite{HakenNormalSurfaces} and Hass-Lagarias-Pippenger~\cite[\S 6]{HassLagariasPippenger} (see Lemma~\ref{lemma:triangulationfundamentalsurfacebound}), tell us that there is a universal constant $c$ such that any fundamental normal surface with respect to a triangulation with $t$ tetrahedra has size at most $c^t$.
 Their work was in the setting of normal surfaces in triangulations but the general linear programming approach applies generally, as summarised by Lackenby:

 \begin{prop}[Theorem 8.1~\cite{LackenbyCertificationKnottedness}] Suppose that $A$ is a $m\times n$ matrix.
 Consider the cone of solutions to $Ax = 0$, subject to the constraint that all entries of $x$ are nonnegative.
 Suppose that each row of $A$ has $\ell^2$ norm at most $k$.
 If $x$ is a fundamental solution (i.e. is in the integral Hilbert basis) to this system, then each coordinate of $x$ is bounded by $n^{3/2}k^{n-1}$. \end{prop}